Volunteers

 • Due to the potential liability of having non-volunteers (boys & those not scheduled as volunteers) on-site prior to the start of the event, if the regional camp coordinator and his assistant are required to arrive with more than themselves, such as their outpost, they are required to lodge the others traveling with them off site (Roaring River State Park, etc.) with full and proper supervision.

-• Only the regional camp coordinator and his assistant will be eligible for meals.
+• Only the regional camp coordinator and his assistant will be eligible for pre-camp meals.

 • Plan to lodge in your regional HQ when you arrive.